LPCC Hour Tracking · California 2026

 How to Track LPCC Supervised Hours in California: A Step-by-Step BBS Guide

 California requires 3,000 supervised hours for LPCC licensure, all earned post-degree as a registered Associate Professional Clinical Counselor (APCC).
-With no specialty sub-minimum but a unique couples-and-family restriction, the LPCC path is structurally different from both LMFT and LCSW.
+With no specialty sub-minimum, the LPCC path is structurally different from both LMFT and LCSW.
 This guide walks you through every category, cap, form, and rule you need to track accurately, sourced from the BBS APCC FAQ revised February 2025 and the current BBS LPCC Experience Verification Chart.

 Quick Reference: LPCC Hour Requirements